-The proper feedback and remarks are the basic tools for further research and business development.
-The liaison and coordination phase provides important information about the success of any tour and even the negative points are also observed at this stage.
-The remarks can be obtained once the group/client reaches back to the last destination and the same is discussed in the office to get maximum success for the upcoming tours on the same circuit.
+The right and proper feedback and remarks are the basic tools for further research and business development.
+The liaison and coordination phase too provide important information about the success of any tour and even the negative points are also observed at this stage.
+The remarks can be obtained once the group/client reach back to the last destination and the same is discussed in the office to get maximum success for the upcoming tours on the same circuit.